Flute

 Violin

-studied in Berlin with Werner Scholz and in St. Petersburg with Michael Waiman.
+He studied in Berlin with Werner Scholz and in St. Petersburg with Michael Waiman.
 Since 1963 he teaches chamber music at the University of Music Hanns Eisler Berlin.
 Additionally, he has an excellent reputation as a teacher for masterclasses in Europe and in the USA.
 He was longtime mentor of string quartets like Vogler, Kuss, Faust, Atrium, Calder, Ebène and soloists like the cellist Nicolas Altstaedt.

 Cello

-Jan Ickert works at the academy from September 1st to 10th 2023.
+Thomas Hoppe works at the academy from 4/09/–13/09/2024

 Clarinet

-is a Flute player, orchestra musician, music pedagogue and teacher of the F.M.
-Alexander Technique was born in Dublin, Ireland and studied at the Royal College of Music London and at the Hochschule für Musik Freiburg with Aurèle Nicolet.
+Alexander Keogh is a Flute player, orchestra musician, music pedagogue and teacher of the F.M.
+Alexander Technique.
+He was born in Dublin, Ireland and studied at the Royal College of Music London and at the Hochschule für Musik Freiburg with Aurèle Nicolet.
 After many years of orchestral work, he completed a three-year training course as a teacher of the Alexander Technique.
 Since 1994 he has successfully taught the Alexander Technique at the Hochschule für Musik und Darstellende Kunst Frankfurt, in private practice and at music seminars in Germany and abroad.
 Since 2008 he has been professor for Life-Skills at Kronberg Academy.

 Piano